What's Your Platform?

 "Part of the problem, particularly in the United States, is that cultures become so polarized that it is often assumed that if you tick one box you’re going to tick a dozen other boxes down the same side of the page – without realizing that the page itself is highly arbitrary and culture-bound.
 We have to claim the freedom, in Christ and in our various cultures, to name and call issues one by one with wisdom and clarity, without assuming that a decision on one point commits us to a decision on others."

-Wright goes on to suggest that "the standard hard right line has allowed itself to be conned into a sub-Christian or even unChristian stance."
+In that 2004 discussion, Wright went on to suggest that "the standard hard right line has allowed itself to be conned into a sub-Christian or even unChristian stance."

-As part of my examination of words half heard, of ideas endorsed without full understanding, I've set myself the goal of slogging through political platforms and debated policies, with the hope of clarifying for myself, at least, what policies a Christ-follower might endorse, and which should be opposed.
+set myself the goal of slogging through political platforms and debated policies, with the hope of clarifying for myself, at least, what policies a Christ-follower might endorse, and which should be opposed.
+As my journey led me deeper into Pennsylvania politics, I became concerned at how little most of us understand about the way political power works.

 Posts from 2020: